devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 Daily Bible study and prayer became ritual for me.
 As time went on, I developed an interest in better understanding my faith.
 Topics of theology and creationism were of particular interest.

 At that time, I had a deep personal relationship with Christ.
 With a rich prayer life, I felt assured of my salvation.
-I had been baptized in my church and received the Holy Spirit and the gifts of the spirit.
+I was baptized in my church and received the Holy Spirit and the gifts of the spirit.

 ## My First Questioning